Ji-Tu Cumbuka

 Ji-Tu Cumbuka (March 4, 1940 – July 4, 2017) was an American actor.

-He is best remembered as "Torque" in the hit TV series A Man Called Sloane together with Robert Conrad and Dan O'Herlihy.
+He is best remembered as "Torque" in the short-lived TV series A Man Called Sloane together with Robert Conrad and Dan O'Herlihy.

 In 2011, Cumbuka published his autobiography A Giant to Remember: The Black Actor in Hollywood.
 He has a son and a granddaughter.

 Early life

 Cumbuka was born in 1940 in Helena, Alabama, to a Baptist minister.

-After Texas Southern, he moved to California to pursue his acting career, and went to Columbia College in New York City, earning a bachelor of arts in theatre and a master's degree in cinematography.
+After attending Texas Southern, he moved to California to pursue his acting career, and went to Columbia College in New York City, earning a Bachelor of Arts in theatre and a master's degree in cinematography.
 He landed a role in the 1968 movie Uptight directed by Jules Dassin.